 What Are The Exterior Timber Deck Polishes for Brisbane’s Climate?

-Frequently Asked Questions About Timber Floor Finishes and Polishing Brisbane
+Frequently Asked Questions About Timber Floor Finishes

 Composite oil-based/solvent-based finishes combine natural oils with urethanes to enhance wear qualities.
 They offer greater durability compared to pure Tung oil-based finishes.
 Gloss levels can vary from high gloss to satin.
 Water-based versions with low VOC emissions are also available but at a higher cost.